-Senate COVID relief bill is headed for final vote after sleepless, tumultuous night
+Senate narrowly passes COVID relief bill after sleepless, tumultuous night

 KYRSTEN SINEMA CHANNELS JOHN MCCAIN, GIVES ‘THUMBS-DOWN’ VOTE ON $15 MINIMUM WAGE PLAN

-Sen. Bernie Sanders, I-Vt. was the first to offer an amendment to raise the minimum wage to $15 an hour.
+Sanders was the first senator to offer an amendment to raise the minimum wage to $15 an hour.
 The effort failed to pass, but the vote was kept open for a record-breaking 11 hours and 50 minutes in a major delay tactic, as Democrats were scrambling to secure support from Sen. Joe Manchin, D-W.Va., on the unemployment benefit change.

 That long negotiation involved the White House and left the Senate at a standstill until shortly before 11 p.m.
 Friday.